puzzle/pcts/README.md

 ### Formatting

-We use [markdownlint](https://github.com/markdownlint/markdownlint)for formating markdown files and [yamllint](https://github.com/adrienverge/yamllint) for formating yaml and yml files.
+We use [markdownlint](https://github.com/markdownlint/markdownlint) for formating markdown files and [yamllint](https://github.com/adrienverge/yamllint) for formating yaml and yml files.

-We excluded the markdown rule `MD013` (line-length), because this rule does not work when the default value is changed.
+We've disabled the markdown `MD013` line-length rule.
+The default limit of 80 characters is too restrictive, and we're unable to change it to a more flexible value.

 #### Installation